What is PVA & Why is it in Your Laundry Pacs?

 Let’s start by talking about the science behind it.
 What is PVA, really?

 Want a comparison?
-Think of the compostable to-go bowls you get at your favorite salad bar these days.
+Think of the compostable to-go bowls you get at your favourite salad bar these days.
 They might look like plastic, but they’re different.
 Same goes for the PVA that you might see in laundry pacs, dish soap, or other products.

 Whether it contains laundry detergent, dish soap, or some other product, the PVA dissolves when it comes into contact with water.
 This means that PVA goes down the drain and then to wastewater treatment plants where bacteria and microbes break it down leaving behind water and carbon dioxide.